TariqAHassan/EasyMoney/README.md

        		3. The ECB states, clearly, that usage of this data for transaction purposes is strongly discouraged.
        		   This sentiment is echoed here; as stated above, ***this tool is for information purposes only***.
        		4. All exchange rate-related results obtained from easymoney (including, but not necessarily limited to, currency conversion and normalization) are the result of calculations based on ECB data.
-       		   These results are not a direct reporting of ECB-provided data..
+       		   These results do not constitute a direct reporting of ECB-provided data.

 <sup>†</sup>Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.